Kenyon Martin Jr.

-Kenyon Lee "KJ" Martin Jr. (born January 6, 2001) is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
-He attended IMG Academy for his postgraduate year in Bradenton, Florida.
+Kenyon Lee "KJ" Martin Jr. (born January 6, 2001) is an American professional basketball player for the Ningbo Rockets of the Chinese Basketball Association (CBA).
+The son of former NBA player Kenyon Martin, he grew up in southern California and played basketball while attending Chaminade College Prep and Sierra Canyon before going to IMG Academy for his postgraduate year.
+He was selected by the Sacramento Kings in the second round of the 2020 NBA draft.
+In November 2020, the Kings traded Martin to the Houston Rockets, where he played for three seasons.
+During the 2023 off-season, he was traded to the Los Angeles Clippers.
+In November 2023, after just 2 games with the Clippers, he was traded to the Philadelphia 76ers; in February 2025 he was traded to the Detroit Pistons, who then immediately sent him to Utah.

 High school career

-Kenyon Martin Jr attended Oaks Christian High School as a freshman but did not play basketball that year.
+Kenyon Martin Jr attended Oaks Christian School as a freshman but did not play basketball that year.
 Early in the school year, Kenyon Martin Jr was pulled out of Oaks Christian to be homeschooled.
 After his freshman year, he was enrolled in Chaminade College Preparatory where he started playing basketball as a sophomore.

 A three-star recruit from Sierra Canyon School in Chatsworth, California, Martin played alongside Scotty Pippen Jr. and Cassius Stanley.
 Martin averaged 16.7 points and 9.8 rebounds per game for the back-to-back California Open Division champions.

 Martin originally committed to play collegiately for Vanderbilt before opting for a postgraduate year at IMG Academy.

 He averaged 20 points and eight rebounds per game at IMG Academy, drawing praise for his athleticism.
 Martin scored 37 points at the National Prep Showcase and demonstrated an improved jump shot.
 Martin declared for the 2020 NBA draft on March 24, 2020.